KingCode/queens/README.md

 Currently the verification step is completed.
 Currently working on backtracking and managing state.

-NOTE: the data structure 'state' in queens.core is too complex and will be considerably simpler - please ignore.

 TODO: improve console I/O and add verification/reporting to 'play' the puzzle.